Robinson Chirinos: Chicago Cubs (second stint)

 On July 5, 2021, Chirinos signed a major league contract with the Chicago Cubs.
 On July 6, Robinson Chirinos hit his first home run with the Chicago Cubs against the Philadelphia Phillies.

 Baltimore Orioles

 On March 14, 2022, Chirinos signed a one-year contract with the Baltimore Orioles.
 He played in 67 games for Baltimore, slashing .179/.265/.287 with 4 home runs and 22 RBI.

 On May 3, 2023, Chirinos announced his retirement from professional baseball.

 International career

 Chirinos played for the Venezuela national baseball team at the 2017 World Baseball Classic, batting .214.

 In October 2018 he was selected an MLB All-Star for the 2018 MLB Japan All-Star Series.

+Chirinos served as the bench coach for Venezuela during the 2026 World Baseball Classic, where the team won its first title.

 Coaching career

 On November 25, 2024, the Baltimore Orioles announced that Chirinos would serve as their bench coach for the 2025 season.
 On October 31, 2025, it was announced that the Orioles would not retain Chirinos for the 2026 season.
+On February 17, 2026, the Orioles announced that Chirinos would return as a special assistant for baseball operations and player development.